Teona Bakradze

 Teona Bakradze (თეონა ბაქრაძე, born January 24, 1996) is a Georgian football forward.
 She is a member of the Georgian national team.
-She is playing in the Turkish Women's Super League for Amed S. F.K. with jersey number 24.
+She is playing in the Turkish Women's Super League for Trabzonspor with jersey number 7.

 Club career

 She played for FC Hereti Lagodekhi in Georgia, before she moved to Turkey in November 2016, and joined Kdz.
 Ereğlispor to play in the Turkish Women's First Football League.

 In the 2018–19season, she transferred to the newly promoted First League club Hakkarigücü Spor.

 For the 2021–22 Women's Super League season, Bakradze transferred to |Çaykur Rizespor.
-After one season, she signed with the Diyarbakır-based club Amed S. F.K..
+After one season, she signed with the Diyarbakır-based club Amed S. F.K.

 International career

 Bakradze appeared for Georgia women's national football team in four matches at the UEFA Women's Euro 2017 qualifying Group 6 in 2016 and in three matches at the 2019 FIFA Women's World Cup qualification – UEFA preliminary round Group 1 in 2017.